 The exhibition space in Upper Market Place will be hosting work by dress designer Arzu Kara, personal stylist Justyna Poniewaz, photographer Ollie Weait and hatmaker Liz Felix.

-The show, Pop-Up Henley Fashion Week 2016, runs until Tuesday and is open daily from 10am to 6pm.
+Pop-Up Henley Fashion Week 2016, runs until Tuesday and is open daily from 10am to 6pm.